 Blegdamsvej 17, 2100 København Ø, Bygning K, Building: 07-1-Kb1

 We use theoretical methods from physics to investigate complex systems and living systems, and in turn use inspirations from those systems to develop new concepts in physics models.
-We study phenomena in various scales, from intracellular processes, collective behaviors of cells and agents, to species competition in ecological scale, with tools from dynamical systems, stochastic processes, and individual based models.
+We study phenomena in various scales, from intracellular processes, collective behaviours of cells and agents, to species competition in an ecological scale, with tools from dynamical systems, stochastic processes, and individual-based models.

 Primary fields of research